zhongjie-cai/WebServiceTemplate/README.md

 	)
 }

-// Handler handles the hosting of the swagger UI static content func Handler() http.Handler {
+// swaggerHandler is an example of how a normal HTTP static content hosting is written with this template library func swaggerHandler() http.Handler {
 	return http.StripPrefix(
 		"/docs/",
 		http.FileServer(